kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 This annotation will only be injected in the leader pod.

-In order to keep backwards compatability, it will only be added if the type is `LeaderExcluded`.
+In order to keep backwards compatibility, it will only be added if the type is `LeaderExcluded`.

 ### Subgroup Creation
 Implementation wise, the only change needed is to not add the SubGroup labels on the leader if the SubGroupType is `LeaderExcluded`.
 Effectively, this means